OnlyTerp/hermes-optimization-guide

 | nomic-embed-text | 274M | Free embeddings for memory search | 2GB |

-Recommendation: Use a cloud frontier model (Opus 4.6, GPT-5.4 Pro, Gemini 3.1 Pro) as your primary and a local Ollama model (Qwen 3.5, Gemma 4) for embeddings, fallback, and simple tasks.
+Recommendation: Use a cloud frontier model (Anthropic/OpenAI/Gemini) as your primary and a local Ollama or LM Studio model for embeddings, fallback, and simple tasks.
 Best of both worlds.

 You can configure multiple providers with automatic fallback.
 If one goes down, Hermes switches to the next.